SAP-samples/teched2022-IN280/exercises/ex2/README.md

 In this exercise, we will get experience with an integration flow that cannot be deployed.
 The deployment exception will be displayed in *Integration & Exception Monitoring*.

-#### Prequisites:
+#### Prerequisites:

 - You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and to the respective SAP Integration Suite tenant you have been assigned to (see Tenant Booker application)
-- *If you perform configurations yourself*, your Cloud Integration service in SAP Cloud ALM is already connected to the real Cloud Integration tenant.
+- *If you want to perform configurations yourself:* your Cloud Integration service in SAP Cloud ALM has to connected to the real Cloud Integration tenant.
 If not please run through exercise [Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM](../ex1/readme.md).

 ## Exercise steps